Andre-Usui/Binder-Rise/README.md

     - BinderDB
     - Binder Rise

-- This blog is intendended to show my upgrades and knowledges on web, specialy on react, and save my apprenticies as a notebook.
+- This application is intendended to show my upgrades and knowledges on web, specialy on react, and save my apprenticies as a binder.
-  - The blog can be a portfolio of the User
+  The purpose of this application is to save, update and organize your studies notes.
+Indicated for students that handwrite your content, to revisit and organize in a localstorage application.

 - IndexedDB for database
 - light and Yellow color pallets